Walk - Kenneggy & Greenberry Downs

 - Turn left onto the Coast Path above Kenneggy Sands.

-For those intrepid souls who might make the difficult descent to Kenneggy Sands (but be aware that the path is hazardous and there is a danger of being cut off by the tide), there is plenty of evidence of the richness of the mineral deposits.
+Descent to Kenneggy Sands is no longer possible.
+There is plenty of evidence of the richness of the mineral deposits.
 The copper lode which made Wheal Grylls's fortune is exposed here, and the green staining on the beach is due to copper.

 Just around the headland to the west is Prussia Cove, originally named Porthleah but renamed after its most famous smuggler, John Carter, who called himself the King of Prussia (see the Prussia Cove Walk).